Is Salesforce Worth It for Small Businesses in 2026?

 Data-driven insights

 Understanding what's working and what isn't becomes much easier with Salesforce's built-in reporting tools.
-The system provides visual dashboards that show sales performance, lead sources, conversion rates, and other key metrics that help small businesses make informed decisions.
+The system gives you visual dashboards that show sales performance, lead sources, conversion rates, and other key metrics that help small businesses make informed decisions.
 These insights can reveal patterns that might not be obvious otherwise, such as which marketing efforts generate the highest-quality leads or which sales approaches close deals most effectively.

 How much does Salesforce cost for a small business?